-The Arizona Lottery has been going strong for over 30 years and continues to improve based on prize payouts, financial support for the retailers involved, and the state agencies that depend on funding from the proceeds.
+The Arizona Lottery has been going strong since 1981 and continues to improve based on prize payouts, financial support for the retailers involved, and the state agencies that depend on funding from the proceeds.

 By law, at least half of the lottery money must be paid out in prizes.
 The Arizona Lottery funds a wide variety of public projects and programs, including transportation, health care, parks, education, arts, wildlife and historic preservation all over Arizona.
-In 2011 Arizona's General Fund received over 146 million dollars.
+In 2011 Arizona's General Fund received over $146 million.

-For more fun, you can also check out the one-dollar jackpot game The Pick or press your luck every weeknight with Fantasy 5.
+If you're looking for an Arizona-specific way to press your luck, you can check out the Arizona $1 jackpot game, The Pick, or try different numbers every weekday night for Fantasy 5.
 Drawings for The Pick are held each Wednesday and Saturday night while Fantasy 5 drawings are held Monday through Saturday evenings.
-The minimum jackpot for each drawing of The Pick is one million dollars, and for Fantasy 5, the jackpot starts at $50,000 but grows nightly until someone matches all five numbers and wins.
+The minimum jackpot for each drawing of The Pick is $1 million, and for Fantasy 5, the jackpot starts at $50,000 but grows nightly until someone matches all five numbers and wins.

 Selecting Numbers for The Pick: You can use Quick Pick, which allows a computer to select numbers randomly, fill out a selection slip at a participating retailer, or play the same numbers for 10 consecutive games.
 For The Pick, you must select six number from 1 through 44.
 There are five ways to win:

 - 5 of 6: $2,000

 You have 60 days to decide whether you'd like a 30-year annuity or a lump-sum cash payment of approximately half the amount of the announced jackpot.